spacetelescope/action-publish_to_pypi/README.md

 # Automatic publication of Python packages to PyPI

-This repository defines a Github action definition to provide opt-in automatic publication of python packages to PyPI upon qualifying Github release events.
+This repository defines a Github action to provide opt-in automatic publication of python packages to PyPI upon qualifying Github release events.
 This repository also serves as the documentation for the service.
-The repository does not need to be cloned or interacted with in order to take advantage of the service.
+This repository does not need to be cloned or interacted with in order to take advantage of the service.

 Default criteria for publishing a release:
    * Tag must conform to the semantic versioning specification (https://semver.org/)